Guest post by Elisha M. Carcieri, Ph.D.

 Binge eating disorder (BED) has been making headlines with the recent announcement that the FDA has approved lisdexamfetamine dimesylate (Vyvanse) for the treatment of BED.

-So, what is BED, how is it treated, and what does this new treatment option mean for sufferers?
+So, what is BED, how is it treated, and what does this new treatment option mean for persons with BED?

 What is Binge Eating Disorder